 Rights of disabled passengers using buses and coaches

-Do buses and coaches have to be accessible if you're disabled
+Which buses and coaches have to be accessible if you're disabled

-Buses and coaches already covered by the regulations must have:
+Buses covered by the law must have:

 - space for a standard wheelchair

 - a boarding device to enable wheelchair users to get on and off, such as a ramp